OffchainLabs/cargo-stylus/README.md

     prover/src/binary.rs:493:9, data: None)
 ```

-To read more about what counts as valid vs. invalid user WASM programs, see [VALID_WASM](./check/VALID_WASM.md).
+To read more about what counts as valid vs. invalid user WASM contracts, see [VALID_WASM](./check/VALID_WASM.md).

-If your program succeeds, you'll see the following message:
+If your contract succeeds, you'll see the following message:

 ```
 Finished release [optimized] target(s) in 1.88s
 Reading WASM file at hello-stylus/target/wasm32-unknown-unknown/release/hello-stylus.wasm Compressed WASM size: 3 KB
-Program succeeded Stylus onchain activation checks with Stylus version: 1
+Contract succeeded Stylus onchain activation checks with Stylus version: 1
 ```

-Once you're ready to deploy your program onchain, you can use the `cargo stylus deploy` subcommand as follows:
+Once you're ready to deploy your contract onchain, you can use the `cargo stylus deploy` subcommand as follows:

 First, we can estimate the gas required to perform our deployment and activation with: